Kenya Photography Tour | Chris Bray Photography

 Price does not include flights from your hometown to Nairobi, (Kenya's capital), nor your return flight back home.
 However, if you book early, flights from Sydney to Nairobi can cost around $2,200 return.
 We have our own travel agent who is more than happy to help answer all your questions and help you find and book the best flights, travel insurance etc.

-We do not loan out our own camera equipment for this Kenya tour.
+We do not loan out our own camera equipment.

 Park entry fees and game drives are included in the price.